Elli Papakonstantinou

-Elli Papakonstantinou (Έλλη Παπακωνσταντίνου; born 1973) is a Greek stage director whose work spans the areas of theatre and opera.
+Elli Papakonstantinou (Έλλη Παπακωνσταντίνου; born 1973) is a Greek stage director in the areas of theatre and opera.

 Early life and education

-Papakonstantinou was born in Athens in 1973, where she spent the majority of her childhood.
-She earned a Bachelor of Arts degree at the Faculty of Fine Arts at Aristotle University of Thessaloniki.
+Papakonstantinou was born in Athens in 1973.
+She earned a Bachelor of Arts degree at the Aristotle University of Thessaloniki.
 In 1995, she moved to the United Kingdom and completed a Master of Arts degree at Royal Holloway, University of London.

 Career

 Papakonstantinou made her directorial debut with Lil Warren's Nine Lives, Ten Tales, which won First prize at the 1997 Edinburgh Fringe Festival.
-In 1999, she directed The Suppliants After Aeschylus After Kosovo—a reimagined version of Aeschylus’ The Suppliants written by the South African playwright Tamantha Hammerschlag—at the Gilded Balloon during that year's edition of the Edinburgh Fringe Festival.
+In 1999, she directed The Suppliants After Aeschylus After Kosovo, a reimagined version of Aeschylus’ The Suppliants written by the South African playwright Tamantha Hammerschlag at the Gilded Balloon during that year's edition of the Edinburgh Fringe Festival.

 Papakonstantinou collaborated with V. Papavasiliou (Oedipus Rex, presented at the Rome Colosseum for the Sophocles 2000 Colosseum Festival).

 Her staging of the Odyssey, titled ODC after Homer, was presented at the 2002 Edinburgh Fringe Festival.
 The production was also invited to the official Inauguration Ceremony of the Bibliotheca Alexandrina in Alexandria.

-Papakonstantinou's Greek directorial debut was the Decameron of Women by Julia Voznesenskaya, an adaptation of Boccaccio's Decameron about six women in the 1970s Soviet Union.
+Papakonstantinou's Greek directorial debut was the Decameron of Women by Julia Voznesenskaya, an adaptation of Boccaccio's Decameron about six women in 1970s Soviet Union.

-Other collaborations of hers in the field of new writing include the direction of Destiny and A Night of Secrets by Akis Dimou at the National Theatre of Greece, The Sound of the Gun by Loula Anagnostaki, The Country by Martin Crimp, the radio play Three Women: A Monologue for Three Voices by Sylvia Plath, and The Iron by Rona Munro.

 In 2005, she was a visiting fellow at the Seeger Center for Hellenic Studies at Princeton University.

-Papakonstantinou was commissioned by European Capitals of Culture, as well as by the Prague Quadrennial of Performance Design and Space in 2015.
+Papakonstantinou was commissioned by European Capitals of Culture and by the Prague Quadrennial of Performance Design and Space in 2015.

 She is the founder of the international company ODC Ensemble, as well as a Visiting CCRMA Scholar at Stanford University and a visiting scholar at Princeton University.
 She was awarded the Fulbright Artist's Award twice.

 In 2011 she founded "Vyrsodepseio" (Greek: Βυρσοδεψείο, 'Tannery'), a cultural venue for theatre performances, concerts, and exhibitions, which she directed until 2016.

 Papakonstantinou directed an adaptation of A Winter's Tale by William Shakespeare at the Municipal Theater of Latsia.
-In 2012, she directed Woyzeck Quartet, based on Alban Berg's Wozzeck as well as Georg Büchner's Woyzeck, which premiered at the Athens & Epidaurus Festival.
-Commenting on a version of William Shakespeare's Richard II that Papakonstantinou presented at Vyrsodepseio, Scholar Xenia Georgopoulou remarked on "the similarities between the play and the political context" with the director stating "that her production [was] intended for a popular audience, not for the small social elite, which [had long been] the targeted audience".
+In 2012, she directed Woyzeck Quartet, based on Alban Berg's Wozzeck and Georg Büchner's Woyzeck, which premiered at the Athens & Epidaurus Festival.
+Commenting on a version of William Shakespeare's Richard II that Papakonstantinou presented at Vyrsodepseio, Scholar Xenia Georgopoulou remarked on "the similarities between the play and the political context" with the director stating "that her production [was] intended for a popular audience, not for the small social elite, which [had long been] the targeted audience."